 Health Tips for Your Rat Terrier Chi Chi Mix

 One should always regularly take their Rat Terrier Chihuahua to the local veterinarian’s office.
-One of the main reason why is because there are a number of health issues that your Chihuahua Rat Terrier mixed dogs can inherit from their pure bred parents.
+One of the main reasons why is that there are a number of health issues that your Chihuahua Rat Terrier mixed dogs can inherit from their purebred parents.
 Some of these issues are as follows:

 - Patellar Luxation – It is an out of place knee placement or position.

-- Heart problems – Chihuahua Rat Terrier Mix can also have certain heart issue like; heart disease, heart murmurs and more.
+- Heart problems – Chihuahua Rat Terrier Mix can also have certain heart issues like; heart disease, heart murmurs, and more.